cheer4ftc/ftc-data/KEYRAW.md

-# Key for ftc-data MatchResultsRaw file
+# Key for ftc-data Raw files, including the overall MatchResultsRaw file

 Not all events are in the raw file.
 However all events in the raw file are either in MatchResults or MatchResultsDetails.